jakirseu/Android-Pre-Built-database/README.md

-# Use Android Pre Built database
+# Working with Android Pre Built Database
 ### Access database from assets folder.

 In this simple Android project, i have shown how to access database from android assets folder.